LKINSEY/vagalProcessingPipeline/README.md

 # vagalProcessingPipeline
 Processing pipeline that utilizes jnormcorre and cellpose to compress multi photon calcium imaging experiments of the vagal ganglia

+# Work to come
+We are going to start using AI to help fully automate processing

 # Installation:
 ```